Crystallization

-Crystallization is a process that leads to solids with highly organized atoms or molecules, i.e. a crystal.
-The ordered nature of a crystalline solid can be contrasted with amorphous solids in which atoms or molecules lack regular organization.
+Crystallization is a process that leads to solids with a uniform pattern of atoms or molecules, i.e. a crystal.
+The uniform nature of a crystalline solid can be contrasted with amorphous solids in which atoms or molecules lack regular organization.
 Crystallization can occur by various routes including precipitation from solution, freezing of a liquid, or deposition from a gas.
 Attributes of the resulting crystal can depend largely on factors such as temperature, air pressure, cooling rate, or solute concentration.

-Crystallization occurs in two major steps.
+Crystallization occurs in two main phases.
 The first is nucleation, the appearance of a crystalline phase from either a supercooled liquid or a supersaturated solvent.
 The second step is known as crystal growth, which is the increase in the size of particles and leads to a crystal state.
 An important feature of this step is that loose particles form layers at the crystal's surface and lodge themselves into open inconsistencies such as pores, cracks, etc.

 Crystallization is also a chemical solid–liquid separation technique, in which mass transfer of a solute from the liquid solution to a pure solid crystalline phase occurs.
 In chemical engineering, crystallization occurs in a crystallizer.
 Crystallization is therefore related to precipitation, although the result is not amorphous or disordered, but a crystal.